Aeurias/NadeshikoSlimeVR/README.md

 ## Support

-Feel free to open an issue if you have any questions or to share some pictures! :3
+If you are unsure of an assembly or flashing step, you can always reach out to me on Discord.

-You may also DM me on Discord: [@aeurias](https://discord.com/users/240905316013703169), or add on VRChat: [Nadeshiko ~](https://vrchat.com/home/user/usr_f6e358a4-a938-46eb-bfb2-4fee10bd21e5).
+[@aeurias](https://discord.com/users/240905316013703169), or add on VRChat: [Nadeshiko ~](https://vrchat.com/home/user/usr_f6e358a4-a938-46eb-bfb2-4fee10bd21e5).